vorkampfer/hackthebox/calamity/readme.txt

 # HTB Calamity
 ### Linux
 ### Hard
 1. There are 2 actually 3 coding projects from this one box.
+The lxd_privesc.sh can be downloaded from searchsploit.
 2. There is a fake_shell.sh, an autopwnV1.py and an autopwn_upgraded.py.
 3. The fake_shell.sh and autopwn_part1.py work great.
 4. The autopwn_part2.py works but you need to mess with it.